Blaisorblade/pdbp.github.io/index.md

  - For now, you only have to concentrate on
    - power of expression,
-   - elegance of use,
+   - elegance of use.
+   -
- - The features below come in later
+ - The features below
-   - flexible meanings
+   - flexible meanings,
-   - extra capabilities
+   - extra capabilities,
-   - pure I/0
+   - pure I/0,

+   come in later.

-To finish:e claim that
+To finish, we claim that

- - Pointfree program description based application programming naturally leads to deep insights into the nature of programs.
+ - Pointfree program description based application programming naturally leads to deep insights into the nature of programs (remember: programs generalize functions).
 It requires you, as an application developer, to reason at an appropriate elegant (and reasonably powerful) level of abstraction.
- - Pointful computation description based library programming naturally leads to deep insights into the nature of computations.
+ - Pointful computation description based library programming naturally leads to deep insights into the nature of computations (remember: computations generalize expressions).
 It allows you, as a library developer, to reason at an appropriate, powerful (and reasonably elegant) level of abstraction.

 Hopefully, the statements above sound exiting to both programmers with and programmers without a background in computer science.